-- This point argues that the decision goes against parliamentary intent in the 2003 Extradition Act (see High Court Ruling).
+- This point argues that the decision goes against parliamentary intent in the 2003 Extradition Act (see July 2011 High Court Appeal).

 2) Whether a person in respect of whom no decision to prosecute has been taken can be said to be ’accused’ within the meaning of sections 2(3)(a) of the Extradition Act 2003?

-Read why these two points are of ’general public importance’ in High Court Ruling (currently being updated).
+Read why these two points are of ’general public importance’ in July 2011 High Court Appeal (currently being updated).

 15 November 2011: Julian Assange’s legal team have applied to the High Court for leave to appeal two points of law of general importance at the Supreme Court.
 The same High Court judges who dismissed Julian Assange’s case at the High Court will decide whether or not to certify these points, which must be of public importance and go beyond the specific facts of this case.
 They will decide this in open court, at the Royal Courts of Justice on 5 December 2011.
 A decision is expected the same day.
 If JA loses, he will be extradited to Sweden within 10 days and placed into Swedish custody.

 Read the High Court judgement (below), and the the submission for the appellant in July (further down).

 - 18 October 2011: Home Office publishes independent review of UK extradition agreements.
 The EAW section is relevant to the Assange Appeal